aalowlevel/typestate-builder/README.md

-Derive macro based generator that combines `Typestate` and `Builder` patterns.
+Derive-macro-based generator that combines `Typestate` and `Builder` patterns.